CIT28/files/w5/ps1p1.md

         - **COMMIT MESSAGE - "setup complete"**

 ### Steps
-1. In your README.md file have a heading "Get to know the packages dataset static queries"
+1. In your README.md file have a heading "Get to know the packages dataset"

     - Review https://cs50.harvard.edu/sql/2024/psets/1/packages/